-- Quetiapine (Seroquel): Dual use can lead to increased morphine blood concentration.
+- Quetiapine (Seroquel): Dual-use can lead to an increased blood concentration of heroin.

-- Buprenorphine (Subutex): Due to the μ-Opioid receptor partial agonist action produced by buprenorphine, depression of vital functions (breathing in particular) can easily reach dangerous levels resulting in coma or death.
+- Buprenorphine (Subutex): Also an opioid, using buprenorphine with heroin can intensify breathing depression and can easily reach dangerous levels resulting in coma or death.

-- Diphenhydramine (Benadryl) & Promethazine (Phenergan): Both antihistamines, dual use of either with heroin can enhance the CNS depressant effects of both drugs to a dangerous extent.
+- Diphenhydramine (Benadryl) & Promethazine (Phenergan): Both antihistamines, dual-use of either with heroin can enhance the depressant effects of both drugs to a dangerous degree.

 - Anticonvulsants (Carbamazepine, Phenytoin, and Phenobarbital): These drugs have the effect of inducing morphine metabolism and can cause precipitated withdrawal (rapid and intense withdrawal symptoms).

-Aside from drug-drug interactions, if you shoot up heroin, there are elevated risks associated with that particular route of intake.
+Aside from drug-drug interactions, if someone injects heroin, there are elevated risks associated with that particular route of intake.
 Historically, about 25% of all new HIV cases in America are a direct result of IV drug use.
-Even more alarming, over 60% of all new Hepatitis C infections in America come from injecting drugs including heroin¹.
+Even more alarming, over 60% of all new Hepatitis C infections in America come from injecting drugs including heroin.
+2

 Danger #4: Cutting Agents Used in Heroin

-Many heroin manufacturers, and more often the distributors will add adulterants or cutting agents into heroin to increase profits.
-In this way they can increase the apparent amount and weight of their product by adding much cheaper, and usually legal, alternative materials.
-Some of these can be harmless but others are dangerous enough in their own right, and when combined with heroin can be fatal.
+Many heroin manufacturers, but more often the distributors or dealers, will add adulterants or cutting agents into heroin to increase profits.
+This is done to increase the apparent amount and weight of their product by adding much cheaper alternative materials.
+Some of these can be harmless, but others are dangerous enough in their own right and when combined with heroin can be fatal.
 Some of the more harmless heroin cutting agents include: